-Again, diagnosing fibromyalgia can take awhile.
+Again, diagnosing fibromyalgia can take a while.
 A patient’s job is to be proactive in the diagnostic process.
-Be sure you understand what the results will tell and how that specific test will help figure out the cause of the pain.
-If you don’t understand the results, keep asking questions until it makes sense.
+Be sure you understand what the results will tell and how that specific test will help determine the cause of the pain.
+If you don’t understand the results, ask questions until they make sense.

-The body needs a balance of lean body mass and fat mass to function properly/optimally and maintain overall health.
+The body needs a balance of lean and fat mass to function properly/optimally and maintain overall health.
 The balance can be disrupted in overweight and obese individuals because of excess fat.
-Individuals that are overweight should focus on improving body composition by reducing fat mass while maintaining or increasing lean body mass.
-Balanced body composition can reduce the risk of diabetes, other obesity-related disorders, and a positive effect on metabolism.
-Metabolism is the breaking down of foods for energy, the maintenance, and repair of body structures.
+Overweight individuals should improve body composition by reducing fat while maintaining or increasing lean body mass.
+Balanced body composition can reduce the risk of diabetes and other obesity-related disorders and positively affect metabolism.
+Metabolism is the breaking down of foods for energy and maintaining and repairing body structures.

 The body breaks down the food nutrients/minerals into elemental components and directs them to where they need to go.
-Diabetes is a metabolic disorder meaning it changes the way the body makes use of the nutrients, in such a way that the cells are unable to utilize digested glucose for energy.
-Without insulin, the glucose cannot get into the cells, so it ends up lingering in the blood.
-When the glucose can’t make its way out of the blood, it builds up.
-All the excess blood sugar can potentially be converted to triglycerides and stored as fat.
-With an increase in fat mass, hormone imbalances or systemic inflammation can happen or progress.
+Diabetes is a metabolic disorder that changes how the body uses nutrients, so the cells cannot utilize digested glucose for energy.
+Without insulin, glucose cannot enter the cells, so it lingers in the blood.
+It builds up when the glucose can’t make its way out of the blood.
+All the excess blood sugar can be converted to triglycerides and stored as fat.
+With increased fat mass, hormone imbalances or systemic inflammation can happen or progress.
 This increases the risk for other diseases or conditions.
 A buildup of fat and diabetes are associated with increased risk for:

 - Heart attacks